QuakerInfo.com

 Silently winging.

-Sentinel huckleberry tree, blueberry vibrant on windswept ridge
+Sentinel huckleberry tree, blueberry vibrant on windswept

 Your loving on logging trail beneath BrownMountain blue lights.